-Marsh & McLennan Companies Inc Q2 adjusted earnings Miss Estimates
+Marsh & McLennan Companies Inc Q2 Adjusted Earnings Miss Estimates

 The company's profit totaled $531 million, or $1.04 per share.
 This compares with $501 million, or $0.96 per share, in last year's second quarter.

-Excluding items, Marsh & McLennan Companies Inc reported adjusted earnings of $552 million or $1.08 per share for the period.
+Excluding items, Marsh & McLennan Companies Inc reported adjusted earnings of $1.10 per share for the period.

 Analysts had expected the company to earn $1.11 per share, according to figures compiled by Thomson Reuters.
 Analysts' estimates typically exclude special items.